NFL Head Coach

-NFL Head Coach is a National Football League video game that was released on June 20, 2006 for the PlayStation 2, Xbox and PC.
+NFL Head Coach is a National Football League video game that was released on June 20, 2006, for the PlayStation 2, Xbox and Windows.
 The game allows the player to control an NFL team and become the greatest coach in NFL history.
 It features then-Pittsburgh Steelers head coach Bill Cowher on the cover.

 Gameplay

-The concept behind the game puts the player in the position of a head coach for a National Football League franchise, similar to FIFA Manager where the player takes control of the head coach of a football team.
+The concept behind the game puts the player in the position of a head coach for a National Football League franchise, similar to FIFA Manager where the player takes control of the head coach of an association football team.
 The player will make roster moves, create playbooks, and hire and fire assistant coaches.
-Success is measured by wins, playoff success, how well the player does in the NFL Draft, and the careers of assistant coaches.
-The game also has ESPN integration, such as Mel Kiper, Jr. hosting the NFL Draft, Trey Wingo for the game's first few cutscenes and cutscenes featuring Steve Sabol as the player move through the ranks as a head coach.
+Success is measured by wins, playoff success, how well the player does in the NFL draft, and the careers of assistant coaches.
+The game also has ESPN integration, such as Mel Kiper Jr. hosting the NFL draft, Trey Wingo for the game's first few cutscenes and cutscenes featuring Steve Sabol as the player move through the ranks as a head coach.